pagkly/Zed/Investopedia3/EBITDA Margin Definition.md

 ## Understanding EBITDA Margin

 No analyst or investor would argue that a company's numbers on interest, taxes, depreciation, and amortization are irrelevant.
-Nevertheless, EBITDA strips all of those numbers out in order to focus on the essentials: operating profitability and [cash flow](https://www.investopedia.com/terms/c/cashflow.asp).
+Nevertheless, EBITDA strips all of those numbers out in order to focus on the essentials: operating profitability and [[cash flow]](https://www.investopedia.com/terms/c/cashflow.asp).

 > EBITDA margin = (earnings before interest and tax + depreciation + amortization) / total revenue

 That makes it easy to compare the relative profitability of two or more companies of different sizes in the same industry.
 The numbers otherwise could be skewed by short-term issues or disguised by accounting maneuvers.

 Calculating a company's EBITDA margin is helpful when gauging the effectiveness of a company's cost-cutting efforts.
-The higher a company's EBITDA margin is, the lower its [operating expenses](https://www.investopedia.com/terms/o/operating_expense.asp) are in relation to total revenue.
+The higher a company's EBITDA margin is, the lower its [[operating expenses]](https://www.investopedia.com/terms/o/operating_expense.asp) are in relation to total revenue.

 Therefore, a good EBITDA margin is a relatively high number in comparison with its peers.
 Similarly, a good EBIT or EBITA margin is a relatively high number.